holepunchto/pear-docs/howto/create-a-full-peer-to-peer-filesystem-with-hyperdrive.md

-### How to create a full P2P filesystem with Hyperdrive
+### How to create a full peer-to-peer filesystem with Hyperdrive

 Get setup by creating a project folder and installing dependencies: